mfornace/nupack-docs-dev/sources/index.md

 # Overview

-NEW VERSION!

 ## About
-NUPACK is a growing software suite for the analysis and design of nucleic acid structures, devices, and systems serving the needs of researchers in the fields of nucleic acid nanotechnology, molecular programming, synthetic biology, and across the life sciences more broadly.
-Much of this software can be conveniently run using the NUPACK web application at [nupack.org](http://www.nupack.org) [@Zadeh11a].
+NUPACK is a growing software suite for the analysis and design of nucleic acid structures, devices, and systems serving the needs of researchers in the fields of nucleic acid nanotechnology, molecular programming, synthetic biology, and across the life sciences.
+NUPACK algorithms are formulated in terms of nucleic acid secondary structure (i.e., the base pairs of a set of nucleic acid strands) and employ empirical free energy parameters.
+Mixed-material calculations are supported (RNA/DNA or RNA/2$'$OMe-RNA) with the material specified at nucleotide resolution [@Nanjundiah25].
+Much of this software can be conveniently run using the NUPACK web app at [nupack.org](http://www.nupack.org) [@Zadeh11a,@Fornace25].
 This User Guide provides documentation for the NUPACK Python module.

 When finishing a project that has benefited from NUPACK calculations, please remember to [cite](index.md#citation) the NUPACK web application and algorithms appropriately; citations are an important component in helping to secure funding for NUPACK development and maintenance.
 Please email us with questions, comments, feature requests, and bug reports at <support@nupack.org>.